lzwjava/blog-source/original/2025-01-03-shadowsocks-en.md

    - Consider using alternative proxy services or VPNs that might have better compatibility with your 5G network.

 By systematically checking these factors, you should be able to identify the cause of the connectivity issue and find a suitable solution.

+--

+Update:

+Actually, my home Wi-Fi uses China Mobile Communications Corporation, and its address is like 120.235.8.xx.

+There are cases where, when using my home Wi-Fi, I cannot connect to my proxy server, while it works fine when using my cellular data or the China Telecom network.